hyperledger-archives/fabric-chaintool-original/examples/example02/README.md

 -a is expected to be a JSON structure that matches the protobuf definition for the request in particular.
 In this case, we are deploying so we are interested in the _Init_ message within the appinit.proto.

-#####If you started your node with _peer node start --peer-chaincodedev_, deploy your chaincode build like you would with non-chaintool chaincode.
+#####If you started your node with _peer node start --peer-chaincodedev_, deploy your chaintool build like you would with non-chaintool chaincode.
 ```
 $ CORE_CHAINCODE_ID_NAME=org.hyperledger.chaincode.example02 CORE_PEER_ADDRESS=0.0.0.0:30303 ./app/build/bin/org.hyperledger.chaincode.example02-0.1-SNAPSHOT
 $ node ./out/example02.js -c deploy -n org.hyperledger.chaincode.example02 --port 5000 --args '{"partyA":{"entity":"a", "value":100}, "partyB":{"entity":"b", "value":100}}'